turingtechPK/front-end-test-beginner/README.md

 - Use typescript
 - Deploy your app on Heroku or Netlify

 ## Code Submit
-Please organize, design, test and document your code as if it were going into production and send us a pull request.
-After completing your task also send us an email to hr@turingtechnologies.org ,this will remind us to check your task on priority :upside_down_face:.
+Please organize, design, test and document your code as if it were going into production, create a loom video and send us a [pull request](https://opensource.com/article/19/7/create-pull-request-github).

-We will get back after reviewing the task in order to talk about your code!
+We will review it and get back to you in order to talk about your code!

 All the best and happy coding.